Tanushkagarg/Search_in_Video/README.md

 ### To get the transcription run this command:

-> using assembly ai as api to transcribe local files and using youtube generated transcription for youtube videos
+> Transcribing the video and using spacy and nltk to remove stop words from the text

 ```
 python text.py